espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 - **<version>**: AT version, such as, ``v1.2.0.0``, ``v1.1.3.0``, ``v1.1.2.0``.
 - **<firmware name>**: firmware to upgrade, such as, ``ota``, ``mqtt_ca``, ``client_ca`` or other custom partition in ``at_customize.csv``.
+- **<nonblocking>**:

+    - 0: OTA by blocking mode (In this mode, user can not send AT command until OTA completes successfully or fails.)
+    - 1: OTA by non-blocking mode（Users need to manually restart after update done(+CIPUPDATE:4).)

+- **<state>**:

-- **<n>**:
+    - 0: Idle.

-    - 1: find the server.
+    - 1: Server found.
-    - 2: connect to the server.
+    - 2: Connected to the server.
-    - 3: obtain the software version.
+    - 3: Got the upgrade version.
-    - 4: start updating.
+    - 4: Upgrade done.
+    - -1: Upgrade failed.

 Notes
 ^^^^^